openeuler-mirror/docs/content/en/docs/Container/nic-management.md

 ## Function Description<a name="en-us_topic_0182200847_section65051811194713"></a>

-isulad-tools allows you to insert physical or virtual NICs on the host to a container.
-If the NICs are not required, isulad-tools allows you to delete them from the container and return them to the host.
+syscontainer-tools allows you to insert physical or virtual NICs on the host to a container.
+If the NICs are not required, syscontainer-tools allows you to delete them from the container and return them to the host.
 In addition, the NIC configurations can be dynamically modified.
 To insert a physical NIC, add the NIC on the host to the container.
 To insert a virtual NIC, create a veth pair and insert its one end to the container.

 ## Command Format<a name="en-us_topic_0182200847_section9239248135514"></a>

 ```
-isulad-tools [COMMADN][OPTIONS] <container_id>
+syscontainer-tools [COMMADN][OPTIONS] <container_id>
 ```

 In the preceding format: